 He is locked in to horrific contractual terms – to which he freely agreed.

-I recently wrote a post about how to differentiate between the two main types of financial adviser – the fiduciaries and the brokers.
+You need to know how to differentiate between the two main types of financial advisers – fiduciaries and brokers.

-- You can’t tell by job title alone…we’re all IFAs or ‘financial people’.
+- You can’t tell by job title alone.

-- Fiduciaries are almost impossible to find - but they’re the only ones required to act in your best interest.
+- Fiduciaries are harder to find - but they’re the only ones required to act in your best interest.

 - Brokers are the vast majority - but they are paid to sell you stuff.